Skip to main content

 They index heavily on bottom funnel content – like us, often billing themselves as an agency that produces business results, not just vanity metrics or content creation for content’s sake.
 Rather, they focus on lead generation rather than just generic content creation and vanity marketing efforts.

-I know they also have some unique practices with regards to content promotion – namely, they index quite heavily on getting initial traction for articles, often using paid advertising to give it an initial boost.
+I know they also have some unique practices with regard to content promotion – namely, they index quite heavily on getting initial traction for articles, often using paid advertising to give it an initial boost.

 They’ve also done some killer webinars with Clearscope, which I loved.